flipp-oss/deimos/README.md

 You can/should re-generate RBS types when methods or classes change by running the following:

-    rbs collection install # if you haven't done it recently bundle exec sord --hide-private --no-sord-comments sig/defs.rbs --tags 'override:Override'
+    rbs collection install # if you haven't done it rbs collection update
+    bundle exec sord --hide-private --no-sord-comments sig/defs.rbs --tags 'override:Override'

 ### Linting